How To Tell Who Views your Instagram the Most

-The only way to see who viewed your Instagram is through Stories.
-If they are public, Stories will show who viewed them.
-Select a Story and you should see a list of people who have viewed it.
-If you’re lucky, the list will be long.
-If you’re not, it will be much shorter.
+To see who viewed an Instagram Story, simply select the Story and you should see a list of people who have viewed it.
+If you’re lucky, the list of Story viewers will be a long one.
+If you’re not so lucky, the list of viewers will be shorter.

-- Open Instagram and select the Menu.
+- Open Instagram and select the Menu in the upper right

 Instagram may or may not verify your business before switching your account.
 They may check it and only let you switch if you have a business email.
 Feedback is mixed with some switchers saying their account was changed overnight with no checks and others saying they received an email at their business address telling them the account had been switched.